-We were the first roastery in San Francisco to fully use Kraft-type compostable bags** to ship our beans to individuals and small businesses.
+We were the first roastery in San Francisco to use fully-compostable bags** to ship our beans to individuals and small businesses.
 Are these bags more expensive?
 Yes.
 Are they worth it?
 Yes!
 However, paper bags are simply not as air-tight as poly-vinyl ones (which is why you won't find them floating in the Pacific Plastic Patch 10,000 years from now), so we strongly encourage you to find airtight cans or jars to transfer your beans into as soon as you receive them.
 An excellent and low-tech solution here is Mason jars stored in a cool dry place but NOT your fridge or freezer.

 Second, solar cells cost a lot to install but thereafter produce electricity almost for free.
 We leverage this advantage to your advantage.
-By eliminating the cost of energy from our roasting process, we allow you to purchase artisan-quality beans at extremely competitive prices.
+By significantly reducing the cost of energy from our roasting process, we allow you to purchase artisan-quality beans at extremely competitive prices.